Master Your Database Migrations with Flyway: A Comprehensive Guide for All Projects

 }

-• Transactional DDL: For databases that support transactional DDL (e.g., PostgreSQL, SQL Server), Flyway ensures that each migration script is executed within a transaction.
-This means that if any statement within a script fails, the entire script is rolled back, preventing partial or inconsistent schema changes.
+For databases that support it (PostgreSQL, SQL Server), Flyway wraps each migration in a transaction.
+If any statement fails, the entire script rolls back — no partial schema changes.

 flyway.url=jdbc:mysql://localhost:3306/mydb